Compare 'Frameworks' Web Hosting at WhoIsHostingThis.com

 - Session management

-In most business cases, there's very little sense in spending the time and money to develop all these functions over and over again.
+In most business cases, there's very little sense in spending the time and money to code and develop all these functions over and over again.

 Frameworks and Architecture

 Rather, a framework is a generic form of an application, which is made specific by a development team.
-(Somewhat analogous to an abstract class being subclassed.)
+(This is somewhat analogous to an abstract class being subclassed.)

 The result of this is that application frameworks necessarily impose an architectural paradigm and sometimes a development philosophy.
-Some developers consider this imposition a reason not to use a framework, but actually it is precisely their most important benefit.
+Some developers consider this imposition a reason not to use a framework, but actually, it is precisely their most important benefit.

 It promotes a well-designed organization of code and a sensible separation of concerns.
 It saves coders from arbitrary decisions about where to place certain types of logic.

-Most web application frameworks follow some version of the Model-View-Controller architecture pattern.
-This is one of the simplest and most fundamental architectural patterns and is particularly well-suited to the web, which is essentially a network of user-interface clients.
+The MVC pattern is one of the simplest and most fundamental architectural patterns around.
+It is particularly well-suited to the web, which is essentially a network of user-interface clients.
 Model-View-Controller is a way of organizing an application into three distinct areas of concern:

-- Model — The data structure.
+- Model: The data structure

-The Model defines the data schema.
+The model defines the data schema for your application.
 It usually takes the form of a series of classes which specify the main items of interest to the application, such as:

-The View is usually a set of template files which determine how specific models are displayed to the user.
+The View is usually a set of template files that determine how specific models are displayed to the user.

 The Controller can often be broken down into two distinct parts (though this depends on the framework).